aws/aws-cdk/docs/src/tutorial.rst

       }
     }

-Make sure it builds and creates a (still empty) stack.
+Save it and make sure it builds and creates a (still empty) stack.

 .. code-block:: sh